-Ta-dah!!
+Unpeeled roasted beets aren't much to look at but what lies beneath is rather special.
 You gotta love that color.
-These sweet and tender chunks are ready to puree into an awesome sauce with a little help from olive oil. sherry wine vinegar, honey, fresh tarragon, and of course, s+p.
-After just 30-45 seconds until completely smooth and velvety.
+These sweet and tender chunks are ready to puree into an awesome sauce with a little help from olive oil, sherry wine vinegar, honey, fresh tarragon, and of course, s+p.
+After just 30-45 seconds you'll have a velvety smooth puree.

 Because curiosity often gets the best of me, I made the puree with packaged beets and with roasted beets.
 Could there really be much of a difference?
 I wanted to know because I totally understand what it's like to be short on time, and the need to take a quicker route on occasion.
 Plus, I wanted to be prepared with an answer, should any of you ask the question!

 But if you have time, the richer flavor and brilliant color of using fresh, roasted beets reigns supreme (yep, the one on the right).
 As the saying goes, you get out of it, what you put into it.
 That certainly rings true here.

 Now on to these ivory-pinkish puffs of beauty!
 Scallops are showstoppers when done right, and total flops when done wrong.
 Searing is quick yet tricky.
-These steps lead to success:

 - Buy dry-packed scallops over wet-packed.
 Wet-packed are soaked in a bath of phosphates that add water-weight to make the scallops swell.
 Water-weight you ultimately pay for.
 Dry scallops are phosphate-free, caramelize beautifully, and have a naturally sweet taste, whereas "wet" scallops tend to have an unpalatable soapy flavor.

 - Scallops should smell sweet and a little briny out of the package, not fishy.